 You’re embarrassed to admit it, but it takes several tries to get your child to listen.
-Here ‘s how to get your child to listen even the first time.
+Discover effective techniques on teaching children to listen even the first time.

 Tonight was rough.
 One kid kept pulling the blinds even though he knew he shouldn’t.
 Another wouldn’t clean up his toys, even though I’ve asked him nicely to do so.
 All three were taking turns acting grouchy, crying, or whining.